 Where possible, period garments, accoutrements and construction techniques were examined in detail.
 However, no original period artefacts are used by the group.

 The military drill which is employed is the "New Exercise", which was published in Dublin in 1758, and in which the Grenadiers of the 40th Regiment received instruction at Louisbourg under Wolfes watchful eye that same year.

 The result is one of the most accurate impressions of British regular troops of this period.

 With a number of talented museum professionals in the ranks who have taught National courses on black powder safety, have been or are in charge of national historic site, provincial and state black powder programmes, the 40th Grenadiers make safety a chief concern both on and off the field.

 The members of the group are volunteers from a variety of professions who share a common interest in the history of the period.
 Events in which the Grenadiers of the 40th participate are held annually at a variety of historic sites in Canada and the United States.

 Since a number of our members are active as regimental commanders in other periods, and very involved in professional pursuits, the number of events attended each year is kept to two or three (one of them designated as the Major Event).

 The 40th Regiment with the direct descendant of Marquis de Montcalm

-Special thanks goes to the Discriminating General for their assistance in making our dress and accoutrements of museum Quality and for their hosting of our site on their Seven Years War Website.
+Special thanks goes to Access Heritage Inc (formerly The Discriminating General) for their assistance in making our dress and accoutrements of museum Quality and for their hosting of our site on their Seven Years War Website.